-- ➤ The Tribunal expects to continue to receive a caseload that is largely focused on unionized broader public sector employers.
-The presiding officers, all of whom are cross-appointed to the OLRB, possess expertise in collective bargaining, broader public sector restructuring, and labour relations generally, which makes them well-qualified to hear these disputes. - The Tribunal has recently received a number of applications that raise the issue as to whether an employer that developed its Pay Equity Plan using the proxy comparison method has a statutory duty to maintain pay equity.
-These applications will likely take more than the usual number of days to hear and determine and could substantially increase the Tribunal's workload.
-At least one of the cases raises a constitutional challenge. - > Several cases filed recently involve disputes arising out of the negotiation of amended pay equity plans where workplace circumstances have changed since the original plan was posted.
+The Tribunal expects to continue to receive a caseload that is largely focused on unionized broader public sector employers.
+The presiding officers, all of whom are cross-appointed to the OLRB, possess expertise in collective bargaining, broader public sector restructuring, and labour relations generally, which makes them well-qualified to hear these disputes.
+The Tribunal has recently concluded its hearing into two applications that raise the issue as to whether an employer that developed its Pay Equity Plan using the proxy comparison method has a statutory duty to maintain pay equity.
+The decision will be released shortly.
+The stakes are such that, regardless of how the matter is decided, there is a significant likelihood of further litigation (ie. judicial review).
+There appears to be an increased number of cases which involve disputes arising out of the negotiation of amended pay equity plans where workplace circumstances have changed since the original plan was posted.
 Given some of those original pay equity plans were posted more than twenty years ago, there exists a significant potential for more disputes of this nature to be raised with the Tribunal.